Home

 This site is the personal home page for Sarah Singleton.

-For Simon and Schuster Childrens Books she has written The Poison Garden, The Amethyst Child, Sacrifice, Heretic and Century, which won the Booktrust Teenage Prize in 2005.
+For Simon and Schuster Childrens Books, Sarah has written Dark Storm, The Stranger, The Island, The Poison Garden, The Amethyst Child, Sacrifice, Heretic and Century, which won the Booktrust Teenage Prize in 2005.

 Heretic has been published in the US under the title Out of the Shadows and in French translation as Le conte des hérétiques.

-Century has been published in French translation as Les fantômes de Century, in Portuguese as O Solar Assombrado and is forthcoming in German as Das Haus Der Kalten Herzen.
+Century has been published in French translation as Les fantômes de Century, in Portuguese as O Solar Assombrado and in German as Das Haus der kalten Herzen.

 For adults, she is the author of the Dark Fantasy novel The Crow Maiden.